emmanueljs1/nbe/NbE.lagda.md

 of the term that we do know how to reduce.
 The algorithm is both complete and sound with respect to definitional equality, as we have proven.
-Completeness followed quickly from the definition of the algorithm, while soundness required a more in-depth proof involving the use of logical relations and the fundamental lemma of logical relations.
+Completeness followed quickly from the definition of the algorithm, while soundness required a more in-depth proof involving the use of logical relations and their fundamental lemma.

 In his habilitation thesis, Andreas Abel goes on to introduce the algorithm for the untyped lambda calculus, from which he continues to build upon, arriving at